cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 Prevents conflicts between concurrent business transactions by allowing only one business transaction at a time to access data.
-Forces a business transaction to acquire a lock on a piece of data before it starts to use it,
+Forces a business transaction to acquire a lock on a piece of data before it starts to use it.

 **Coarse-Grained Lock**
 A Coarse-Grained Lock is a single lock that covers many objects.